Madi-S/Madi-S/README.md

 My name is **Shaiken Madi**.
 I live in Kazakhstan, Kokshetau

 I am specializing in writing web scrapers/crawlers on python.
-I am fascinated by backend development, asynchronous coding, web automation, data extraction, machine learning, and also have a huge stake in Arduino.
+I am fascinated by full-stack development, telegram bots, asynchronous coding, web automation, data extraction, machine learning, and also have a huge stake in Arduino.

 Happy Coding!